Motion planning and control of a planar polygonal linkage: Introduction

-For a navigation from arbitrary point of the moduli space to a vertex requires one more step: we need to connect the starting point to the graph.
-There are two different ways to initiate the algorithm in a mechanical way are described in Section \ref{SecNavigationOnModuli}.
+Navigation from an arbitrary point of the moduli space to a vertex requires one more step: we need to connect the starting point to the graph.
+Two different ways of doing this are described in Section \ref{SecNavigationOnModuli}.